 So what does this wood-cooking process mean for a Bourgeois Guitars guitar or mandolin?

 “Torrefied wood has a honeycomb-like cellular structure resembling that of timber that‘s had many decades to transform.
 If properly treated, its stiffness-to-weight ratio improves,” Dana says.
-“This results in an enhanced velocity of sound—the quickness with which sound travels through wood—which produces the vintage-like tone.”
+“This results in an enhanced velocity of sound—the quickness with which sound travels through the wood—which produces the vintage-like tone.”

 But torrefaction is no magic bullet – nor flame-hardened Viking spearpoint, for that matter.
-Only when used in a proper guitar design that takes into account the different qualities of torrefied wood can Bourgeois Guitars take best advantage of the unique qualities of torrefied tonewoods.
+Only when used in a proper guitar design that takes into account the different qualities of torrefied wood can Bourgeois Guitars take the best advantage of the unique qualities of torrefied tonewoods.

 “A treated Adirondack top is, after all, just another tonewood; the thing that matters is what you do with it,” Dana notes.
-Roasted Alaskan old-growth Sitka, he adds, is an under-appreciated favorite in the Lewiston shop.
-The different qualities of the roasted wood, so different from those in the raw timbers, also challenged his luthier’s heart.
+“Roasted Alaskan old-growth Sitka is an under-appreciated favorite in the Lewiston shop.
+The different qualities of the roasted wood, so different from those in the raw timbers, also challenged his luthier’s heart.”

 “To get the vibe I was looking for, I ended up modifying my approach to voicing and developed an entirely new finish,” Dana says enthusiastically about the innovative material.
 “The combined result isn‘t a substitute for a great vintage guitar – nor will it make people stop playing new guitars with untreated tops.
 It‘s entirely new, yet partially old; totally different and overwhelmingly musical.”